Ventures for corporate growth

 However, no matter how appealing the prospect, the problems with this new-style approach are significant and troubling.
 Consider, for example, Johnson & Johnson’s joint effort with Damon Corporation to develop automated clinical laboratory equipment.

 At the time of the joint venture, Johnson & Johnson had annual sales of roughly $3 billion.
 By contrast, Damon, a spin-off from the MIT Research Laboratory for Electronics, had only $3 million in sales when it started negotiations with Johnson & Johnson and $30 million by the time it successfully concluded negotiations to initiate the joint venture three years later.
-The intended product was to sell at prices of $100,000 or more to large hospitals for doing clinical analyses of patient fluids.
+The intended product was to sell at prices of $100,000 or more to large hospitals for clinical patient fluids analyses.

 Though a partial technical success, the product was a commercial failure.
-Why?
-Because two kinds of problems often confront new-style ventures.
+Two kinds of problems often confront new-style ventures.

 Misreading:

-Often both partners misread the appropriateness of the large company’s channels of marketing and distribution.
-It is all too easy for a large company to think that it can sell almost anything through its vast field sales and service organization.
+Often, both partners misread the appropriateness of a large company’s marketing and distribution channels.
+It is too easy for a large company to think it can sell almost anything through its vast field sales and service organisation.

-In the Johnson & Johnson-Damon case, Johnson & Johnson could correctly say that it had salespeople regularly calling on every major hospital in the free world.
-Therefore, it might well have felt it had the representation necessary to sell a Damon-developed clinical laboratory system.
-But Johnson & Johnson sold largely disposable medical products such as Band-Aids; the people to whom it sold were reorder clerks, inventory supervisors, or head nurses; and the basis on which it sold was a combination of product quality and volume discounts.
+In the Johnson & Johnson-Damon case, Johnson & Johnson could correctly say that salespeople regularly called on every major hospital in the free world.
+Therefore, it might have felt it had the representation necessary to sell a Damon-developed clinical laboratory system.
+But Johnson & Johnson sold essentially disposable medical products such as Band-Aids; the people to whom it sold were reorder clerks, inventory supervisors, or head nurses, and the basis on which it sold was a combination of product quality and volume discounts.

-To whom, however, does one sell a $100,000 piece of clinical laboratory equipment?
+To whom does one sell a $100,000 piece of clinical laboratory equipment?
 Certainly not reorder clerks or inventory supervisors.
 The director of the hospital’s clinical laboratories will be involved, as will the hospital’s chief administrator.
-And in all but the largest hospitals, so will the board of trustees.
+And in all but the most prominent hospitals, so will the board of trustees.
 It is too much to expect that sales personnel used to selling Band-Aids to reorder clerks can switch overnight to such a different level of responsibility and remain effective.

-In addition, a major piece of clinical apparatus requires a special level of field service.
-With its different experience, Johnson & Johnson simply did not have that kind of field operation in place.
-To be fair, Johnson & Johnson had also been selling small medical instruments, but even this had not prepared it for the service requirements of a clinical laboratory analyzer.
+In addition, a significant piece of clinical apparatus requires an exceptional level of field service.
+With its different experience, Johnson & Johnson did not have that kind of field operation.
+Johnson & Johnson had also been selling small medical instruments, but even this had not prepared it for the service requirements of a clinical laboratory analyser.

-Though it is easy to misread at first glance the appropriateness of a large company’s marketing channels, a little careful thought and common sense are often all that are needed.
-The central question is clear: Do the company’s sales and service organizations meet the particular requirements of the new product?
-If not, can they be made appropriate with only slight modifications—say, expanding an existing service capability or adding a specialty salesperson to an existing field office?
-Incremental change of this sort, if a realistic alternative, is almost always less expensive than starting from scratch and trying to build a whole new organization.
+Though it is easy to misread the appropriateness of a large company’s marketing channels at first glance, a little careful thought and common sense are often all that is needed.
+The central question is straightforward: Do the company’s sales and service organisations meet the particular requirements of the new product?
+If not, can they be made appropriate with only slight modifications—say, expanding an existing service capability or adding a speciality salesperson to an existing field office?
+Incremental change, if a realistic alternative, is almost always less expensive than starting from scratch and trying to build a whole new organisation.

 Impedance mismatch:

-The small company entrepreneur is often ready to make a decision based on gut feelings and to commit on the spot whatever is necessary to implement the decision.
-The large corporation’s time scale for making decisions extends for months and sometimes years.
+The small company entrepreneur is often ready to make a decision based on gut feelings and commit whatever is necessary to implement the decision on the spot.
+The large corporation’s decision-making time scale extends for months and sometimes years.

-In general, the behavior of a large company is very different from that of a small one.
-The large company does basic research.
-The small company does technical problem solving.
-The large company does market research.
-The small company executive talks to a few friends in other organizations to get a feeling for how they view a potential product.
-Such differences in organizational temperament can easily produce strains and misunderstandings.
+In general, the behaviour of a large company is very different from that of a small one.
+The large company does basic research, the small company does technical problem solving, the large company does market research, and the small company executive talks to a few friends in other organisations to understand how they view a potential product.
+Such differences in organisational temperament can quickly produce strains and misunderstandings.

-Despite these various difficulties, I believe that the promise of new-style joint ventures is quite high.
-More than any other form of venturing, they offer the possibility of reasonably quick market impact and profitability, for they seek to build on competitive strengths already in place.
+Despite these various difficulties, I believe that new-style joint ventures offer a high promise.
+More than any other form of venture, they offer the possibility of reasonably quick market impact and profitability, for they seek to build on competitive strengths already in place.

 Internal Venturing at 3M